-The Service Design team, located in Government Communication and Public Engagement's Government Digital Experience Division, is changing how citizens access government services by bringing innovation and a human-centred approach to areas such as health care, transportation, education, policy and finance.
+The Service Design team, located in Citizens' Services, is changing how citizens access government services by bringing innovation and a human-centred approach to areas such as health care, transportation, education, policy and finance.

 Service design fundamentally shifts how we understand, plan, deliver and measure services.
 We take a user-centred approach to investigate and design/redesign how citizens use a service to create better experiences and better efficiency as service providers.
 Our approach involves:

 - Conducting deep qualitative research into the service experience

 - Modelling service journeys that describe a service over time and across different touchpoints such as phone, fax, email, web and in person

 - Planning what is required to deliver a new or improved service experience

 Our approach involves a multi-disciplinary team who works with stakeholders and end-users throughout the project.
 The team is typically made up of ministry program areas which we work with to strategize and innovate new design solutions for government services.